hzqst/VmwareHardenedLoader/README.md

 For now, only Windows (vista~win10) x64 guests are supported.

-It get vmware guest undetected by VMProtect 3.2.
+It get vmware guest undetected by VMProtect 3.2 (anti-vm feature).

+## Warning

+Do not install vmtools, it will ruin everything!

+use TeamViewer / AnyDesk / mstsc / VNC viewer instead!

 ## First Step: Add following settings into .vmx